forsaken1/infra/users.cr/README.md

 ## Run

-Make sure you have installed Crystal, Postgres and Kafka
+Make sure you have installed Crystal, Postgres, Kafka and Postgres

 ```
 cp .env.example .env